 TRIGGER WARNING: THIS ARTICLE DISCUSSES THEMES OF DEPRESSION AND SUICIDE.

 Science fiction and K-Pop have a long and storied history.
-From the likes of Lee Jung Hyun’s “Wa” to the stylings of bands like BIGBANG in the early 2010s, science fiction has been used as both a stylistic and a symbolic element in many music videos.
+From the likes of Lee Jung Hyun’s “Wa” to the stylings of bands like BIGBANG in the early 2010s, science fiction has been both a stylistic and a symbolic element in many music videos.
 This stems from a number of cultural and social contexts that, while prevalent in other countries, are particularly prominent in South Korea.
 But, what’s fascinating about K-Pop is how varied the aesthetics of the sci-fi are, while still retaining many of the same themes.

 For cultural context, it’s pretty easy to see the correlation between dystopian sci-fi and South Korea’s relationship with it’s northern neighbor.
 Dystopian themes in fiction often are reactionary towards events that are occurring in a certain time period.
 And South Korea’s been in a dire political situation for over 60 years.
 Even before that, Korea hasn’t known peace, having to deal with Japanese imperialism long before the conflict with the North.
 It’s no wonder that there’s always been a large amount of K-Pop videos that deal with dystopia – while I don’t read everything as explicit political commentary about the relationship between the North and South, I do think that it’s stemming from a very real place in the cultural psyche.